Last Updated on September 11, 2024 by Kittredge Cherry

 This post is part of the LGBTQ Saints series by Kittredge Cherry.
 Traditional and alternative saints, people in the Bible, LGBT and queer martyrs, authors, theologians, religious leaders, artists, deities and other figures of special interest to lesbian, gay, bisexual and transgender and queer (LGBTQ) people and our allies are covered.

-An earlier version of this article launched the LGBTQ Saints series on Sept.
+The first version of this article launched the LGBTQ Saints series on Sept.
 11, 2009.
-It was first published on Q Spirit in July 2016, was expanded with new material over time, and was most recently updated on Oct.
-25, 2023.
+It was first published on Q Spirit in July 2016, was expanded with new material over time, and was most recently updated on Sept.
+11, 2024.

 Copyright © Kittredge Cherry.
 All rights reserved.